 Tomato Diseases to Treat

 Several kinds of diseases can plague tomato plants.
-Watch leaf health, watering status, and the way that the plants are growing so that you can catch disease early to treat or eradicate it.
+Watch leaf health, watering status, and the way that the plants are growing so that you can catch the disease early to treat or eradicate it.

 Blight.
 Two fungal diseases are known as blight - Alternaria solani or early blight, and Phytophthora infestans or late blight.
 Early blight begins, obviously, earlier in the season and creates target-shaped ring spots on the leaves, usually on the lower portion of the plant first.
 Late blight causes irregular blotchy spots on the leaves and fruit.
 Controlling the environment to prevent excessive heat, moisture, and crowding helps to inhibit the fungal growth.
 Remove affected leaves and adjust care as necessary.

 Leaf Spots.
-You’ll notice leaf spots in the center of leaves, a black or grey spot with a light center.
+You’ll notice leaf spots in the center of leaves, a black or gray spot with a light center.
 Once the spots settle in, the leaf will turn yellow, then brown, and wither away.
-Leaf spots are caused by fungus, encouraged by excess heat and moisture, so removing the affected leaves and adjusting the environment will help to stop the spread.
+Leaf spots are caused by a fungus, encouraged by excess heat and moisture, so removing the affected leaves and adjusting the environment will help to stop the spread.